-- 103. The exception of paragraph 6/7/ only applies where a person acts on behalf of an enterprise in the course of carrying on a business as an independent agent.
+103. The exception of paragraph 6 only applies where a person acts on behalf of an enterprise in the course of carrying on a business as an independent agent.
 It would therefore not apply where a person acts on behalf of an enterprise in a different capacity, such as where an employee acts on behalf of her employer or a partner acts on behalf of a partnership.
 As explained in paragraph 8.1 of the Commentary on Article 15, it is sometimes difficult to determine whether the services rendered by an individual constitute employment services or services rendered by a separate enterprise and the guidance in paragraphs 8.2 to 8.28 of the Commentary on Article 15 will be relevant for that purpose.
-Where an individual acts on behalf of an enterprise in the course of carrying on his own business and not as an employee, however, the application of paragraph 6/7/ will still require that the individual do so as an independent agent; as explained in paragraph 111 below, this independent status is less likely if the activities of that individual are performed exclusively or almost exclusively on behalf of one enterprise or closely related enterprises. - 104.
-Whether a person acting as an agent is independent of the enterprise represented depends on the extent of the obligations which this person has vis-à-vis the enterprise.
+Where an individual acts on behalf of an enterprise in the course of carrying on his own business and not as an employee, however, the application of paragraph 6 will still require that the individual do so as an independent agent; as explained in paragraph 111 below, this independent status is less likely if the activities of that individual are performed exclusively or almost exclusively on behalf of one enterprise or closely related enterprises.

+104. Whether a person acting as an agent is independent of the enterprise represented depends on the extent of the obligations which this person has vis-à-vis the enterprise.
 Where the person's commercial activities for the enterprise are subject to detailed instructions or to comprehensive control by it, such person cannot be regarded as independent of the enterprise.
 Another important criterion will be whether the entrepreneurial risk has to be borne by the person or by the enterprise the person represents.
-In any event, the last sentence of paragraph 6[7] provides that in certain circumstances a person shall not be considered to be an independent agent (see paragraphs 119 to 121 below).
-The following considerations should be borne in mind when determining whether an agent to whom that last sentence does not apply may be considered to be independent. - 105.
-It should be noted that, where the last sentence of paragraph 6[7] does not apply because a subsidiary does not act exclusively or almost exclusively for closely related enterprises, the control which a parent company exercises over its subsidiary in its capacity as shareholder is not relevant in a consideration of the dependence or otherwise of the subsidiary in its capacity as an agent for the parent.
-This is consistent with the rule in paragraph 7[8] of Article 5 (see also paragraph 113 below). - 106.
-An independent agent will typically be responsible to his principal for the results of his work but not subject to significant control with respect to the manner in which that work is carried out.
-He will not be subject to detailed instructions from the principal as to the conduct of the work.
-The fact that the principal is relying on the special skill and knowledge of the agent is an indication of independence.
+In any event, the last sentence of paragraph 6 provides that in certain circumstances a person shall not be considered to be an independent agent (see paragraphs 119 to 121 below).
+The following considerations should be borne in mind when determining whether an agent to whom that last sentence does not apply may be considered to be independent.